-The 12% provision for adverse deviation for this valuation has been chosen by the Board so as to balance the need for financial security for existing plan members against various funding risks that have been identified, such as investment return volatility, longevity of plan members exceeding expectations and actual COLA exceeding the best estimate increase assumption.
+The provision for adverse deviations (PfAD) to be included in the going concern liabilities has been set at 5% of the best estimate going concern liabilities.
+This 5% PfAD has been chosen by the Pension Board, with the advice and guidance of the Plan actuary, so as to protect the financial security of the benefits promised to Plan members against various risks that have been identified, such as investment return volatility, longevity of Plan members exceeding expectations and actual COLA increases exceeding the best estimate increase assumption.

-This method remains unchanged from the previous valuation and the size of the provision for adverse deviations has remained at 12% of best estimate liabilities.
+This method remains unchanged from the previous valuation.
+The provision for adverse deviations (PfAD) set for the previous valuation was 12% of best estimate going concern liabilities.